 To initiate one-click calling, all users have to do is click on the contact name they need to reach.

-These admins can also use call barge to take over the call, or call whisper to guide the agent without the caller hearing.
+These admins can also use a call barge to take over the call or call whisper to guide the agent without the caller hearing.

 Automated Outbound Dialing Modes

 Some softphone systems (especially those connected to call center software) may provide automatic outbound dialers that speed up list penetration and prevent agents from losing time between making outbound calls.

 Popular outbound dialing modes include predictive, preview, progressive, and power dialers.

 IVR (Interactive Voice Response) is an automated call handling feature that lets inbound callers direct their own calls by responding to pre-recorded menu prompts via speech or touch tone keypad.